 Take a road Safari through Kruger National Park, South Africa

-Undoubtedly one of the best parks for seeing the Big Five, the Kruger National Park in South Africa also happens to be one of the most accessible, even by way of non 4×4 vehicles.
+I recommend you take a road safari through Kruger National Park.
+Undoubtedly one of the best parks for seeing the Big Five, Kruger National Park in South Africa also happens to be one of the most accessible, even by way of non 4×4 vehicles.
 The roads are so well maintained, that even first timers or independent travelers find Kruger cheap and a joy to traverse.
 The diverse wildlife here includes big herds of lions, cheetah, large leopards and an incredible variety of birdlife.
 This gigantic game park has Crocodile Bridge as it’s starting point in the south and ends in the north at Pafuri Gate after traveling a distance of 414 km of pristine wild habitat.
 For the more adventurous souls, it is recommended to go off the beaten track and drive through some lesser known trails in the north.